Saker (cannon)

 An English saker of 1601 on a 19th-century carriage.

 A French version of the saker is the couleuvrine moyenne, meaning "middle sized", which was often used at sea.
 Venetian merchant ships often carried sakers to defend themselves from pirates, and similar cannons have been found on Spanish Armada wrecks.

 In the New World, the Pilgrims removed the naval guns from the Mayflower for use in possible land engagements, which they installed in the fort that they built to protect their newly founded Plimoth Plantation from French, Spanish, and hostile Native Americans.
 The British installed six saker cannons in Castle William on Castle Island in 1644 when the first of many rebuilds and rearming over the centuries was conducted in order to control the approaches to Boston Harbor.

-In Britain, Brigadier General Michael Richards was appointed Master-General of the Ordnance in 1714 and he commissioned a Danish expert, Albert Borgard, to design a new artillery system.
+In Britain, Brigadier General Michael Richards was appointed Surveyor-General of the Ordnance in 1714 and he commissioned a Danish expert, Albert Borgard, to design a new artillery system.
 Borgard did away with the traditional nomenclature of culverins, sakers and minions, and devised a new system based on the weight of shot that each gun used, from 4 to 64 pounds.
 Although Borgard's gun designs were quickly superseded, the practice of naming ordnance by weight of shot persisted in Britain into the 20th century.
+The English saker became the 6-pounder smoothbore cannon.
+Other changes were as follows.
+The English minion became the 3-pounder, the English demi-culverin became the 8-pounder, the Spanish quart-canon became the 12-pounder, the English culverin became the 16-pounder, and the Spanish demi-canon became the 24-pounder.